neisanworks/neisan-mongo/src/v2/README.md

     }
 )

-// Failure Output: null if no record was found
+// Failure Output: null if no model matches query

 // Success Output: the transformed data
 ```